paul-norman/go-template-manager/README.md

 ## Embedded Example

 It is possible to embed the templates within the package *(so that the files can be accessed using the embedded filesystem)* using the `InitEmbed` method.
 This accepts an extra parameter that is the embedded files (`embed.FS`).
-The template folder directory value is optional, but to make the template naming behave identically to the `Init` version it is required to match the template directory name.
-Without it, all templates must use longer paths in block *(e.g. `/templates/partials/layout.html` and not `partials/layout.html`)*

 Just altering the main file from the simple example: